Posted by Drew Melendy on Jul 25, 2019 5:42:36 PM

 Social media coordinators represent your brand and its products to the public via social sites.
 It goes without saying that they need to be up-to-speed with changing updates, tools, rules, and algorithms to create an active social media strategy.

 Furthermore, not all content translates well to the different social media platforms.
 Different social media platforms require different goals and content types.
-A social coordinator must be knowledgable about the various social media platforms so that they can create relevant content and interactive media experiences that are appropriate for each different platform.
+A social coordinator must be knowledgeable about the various platforms so that they can create relevant content and interactive media experiences that are appropriate for each.

 4. Design Inclined